Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

 Now you know: Things that we use on a daily basis to maintain beauty and cleanliness are the major cause of white foam in pools.

-Whether a public or home pool, it is always advisable to encourage swimmers to take a light shower before entering the pool.
-In this way, all these cosmetics may be removed to avoid formation of white bubbles or foam inside or around the pool.
+Whether in a public or home pool, it is always advisable to encourage swimmers to take a light shower before entering the pool.
+In this way, all these cosmetics may be removed to avoid the formation of white bubbles or foam inside or around the pool.
 Remember, prevention is better than cure!

 2. Low Calcium Levels

 Yes!
-Low calcium levels is the next common cause of foaming inside a pool or spa.
+Low calcium levels are the next common cause of foaming inside a pool or spa.
 Low calcium causes extra softness in water, which contributes to foaming when heavy swimming occurs, and worst of all, scaling in plaster pools and on metallic components of the pool.

 The only way to avoid foaming as a result of low calcium levels is to maintain your pool's calcium hardness between 100 - 400 ppm.